 Type 03: Potassium monopersulfate or Oxidizer/non-chlorine

-Potassium monopersulfate is non-chlorine based pool shock.
+Potassium monopersulfate is a non-chlorine based pool shock.
 It is generally an oxygen-based shock.
-The pool owners use this type of pool shock to remove contaminants from pool water and oxidize the pool’s water.
+The pool owners use this type of shock to remove contaminants from pool water and oxidize the pool’s water.
 Using oxidizer helps to increase the effectiveness of pool shock.
 You can swim in your pond after 15 minutes.